Stop! (Sam Brown song)

-"Stop!" is a song by English singer-songwriter Sam Brown from her debut studio album of the same name (1988).
-It was written by Brown, Gregg Sutton and Bruce Brody.
+"Stop!" is a song by the English singer-songwriter Sam Brown from her debut studio album of the same name (1988).
+It was released in May 1988 by A&M Records, and written by Brown, Gregg Sutton and Bruce Brody.
+Brown also co-produced it with Pete Brown.
 "Stop!" reached number 52 on the UK Singles Chart when it was first released.
-Following its re-release in 1989, the song peaked at number four, becoming Brown's highest-charting single to date, and spending 12 weeks on the chart.
-Additionally, "Stop" topped the charts in Belgium, Iceland, the Netherlands and Norway, while reaching the top five in Australia, Austria, Finland, France, Ireland and Switzerland.
+Following its re-release on 23 January 1989, the song peaked at number four, becoming Brown's highest-charting single, and spending 12 weeks on the chart.
+Additionally, "Stop!" topped the charts in Belgium, Iceland, the Netherlands and Norway, while reaching the top five in Australia, Austria, Finland, France, Ireland, Luxembourg and Switzerland.
 The song was featured in the soundtrack to the 1992 film Bitter Moon.

 Critical reception

-Pan-European magazine Music & Media picked "Stop!" as Single of the Week, complimenting "an impressive new talent whose striking debut single leaves us with no doubts about her future."
+Pan-European magazine Music & Media named "Stop!"
+Single of the Week, complimenting "an impressive new talent whose striking debut single leaves us with no doubts about her future."
 They added that "her commanding vocals fare well in this emotional and powerful ballad, suitable for all types of radio formats."
+Adrian Thrills from NME commented, "Fair stab at an atmospheric pop noir ballad, 'Stop!' comes complete with another orchestral quartet, a tinkling ivory and some strained, pained vocals.
+Mildly startling, if a little studied.
+A Hammond organ even helps to re-create a smokily authentic '60s feel as the melodrama slowly unfolds, but the strings are the thing."

 Upon the 1989 re-release, Betty Page from Record Mirror wrote, "Second time lucky, please, for Sam's powerful R&B-ish ballad (out first time last year) from her cruelly overlooked debut LP.
 It's a barnstormer of a vocal performance — gutsy but strangely vulnerable at the same time.
 What a woman.
 She's made it big in Europe already, so it's about time you lot out there woke up to her considerable talents."
 David Cavanagh of Sounds described the song as "absolutely corking" and "solid gold".
 He added, "Sam's obviously a sucker for Dusty Springfield and is equipped with a startlingly good voice."